tlh24/learn_rotations/README.md

 $$y = x \Phi$$

 The task is to recover $\Phi'$ from $(x,y)$ supervised pairs.
 (Note that $\Phi$ is scaled so that $y$ (length N) is also a unit vector.
-This is to reduce gradient scaling issues, and to be consisent with the usual application of LayerNorm)
+This is to reduce gradient scaling issues, and to be consistent with the usual application of LayerNorm)

 This is the "matrix sensing problem", which there is an extensive literature of, eg. https://arxiv.org/abs/2301.11500 The results presented are an empirical investigation to the problem with controlled rank and exact parameterization, to expose the behavior of commonly-used optimizers.